EthereumHN/HackathonMunon/README.md

-# Hackathon Muñón: Dapp edition
+# Hackathon Muñón: Dapp Edition

 _Hack, review and split the pot!_

-Hackathon Muñón: Dapp edition is a decentralized event where creators gather to build, network and have a good time.
+Hackathon Muñón: Dapp Edition is a decentralized event where creators gather to build, network and have a good time.
 Every participant is a judge and reviews their peers work to split a pot.
 The pot is created and distributed in form of Ether with the help of this Ethereum [smart contract](https://github.com/Turupawn/HackathonMunon/blob/master/contracts/HackathonMunon.sol) and Angular frontend.

 For more information, visit the [wiki](https://github.com/Turupawn/HackathonMunon/wiki).